Funding Review long overdue

 "Powys and other rural authorities have suffered underfunding for many years as a result of the funding formula and their residents have had to pay the price with council tax increases and reduced services," said Councillor Harris.

 "Enough is enough.
 It is time that the funding formula underwent a comprehensive review and that rural authorities like Powys had a fair deal.
-We are not asking for special treatment but for fair play, our residents deserve to be treat equitably and that means accepting that the way money is distributed is no longer relevant.
+We are not asking for special treatment but for fair play, our residents deserve to be treated equitably and that means accepting that the way money is distributed is no longer relevant.

 "The financial and social environment facing local government has changed beyond all recognition since the funding formula was introduced.
 It is time that formula was changed to reflect the world we live in today.